 Visiting Fellows have access to the University’s academic facilities, including libraries, seminars, language laboratories and computer training courses.
 The RSC’s Library holds the world’s largest collection of unpublished literature in refugee and forced migration studies.
 Separate rooms are not usually available but there is dedicated space with computers for Visiting Fellows.
 Fellows may also enjoy the Departmental social facilities at Mansfield Road.

-There are two categories of Visiting Fellow:
+There are three categories of Visiting Fellow:

-Study Fellows (PhD (DPhil) students)
+Visiting Study Fellows

 For doctoral students, the maximum period of affiliation is usually one term.